Open-ET/flux-data-qaqc/docs/source/advanced_config_options.rst

     land_cover = CROP
     ...

-You can access this value specifically knowing the config section and key name:
+then access this value with :meth:`configparser.ConfirParser.get` which returns the value of "land_cover" in the config file's **METADATA** section

    >>> d.config.get('METADATA', 'land_cover')
        CROP